Design-Based Cross-Validation for Comparing Small Area Estimators: Cross-Validating Small Area Estimators

-Importantly, validation approaches based on sample splitting target the conditional MSE at a reduced sample size, i.e., $\text{MSE}_{A}^{\mathcal{M}} = \sum_{i=1}^M q_i \mathbb{E}[(\hat\theta_{A,i}^{\mathcal{M}} - \theta_i)^2]$, where $A$ is a sample of size $(K-1)/K$ of $S$ approximately, rather than $\text{MSE}^{\mathcal{M}}$ in Equation \ref{eq:mse}.
-To differentiate the two targets, we refer to $\text{MSE}^{\mathcal{M}}$ as the oracle full-sample MSE and $\text{MSE}_{A}^{\mathcal{M}}$ the oracle training MSE.
-A similar gap in the target estimand was also observed in \citet{kawano2026dt} and it generally cannot be estimated.
-For the purpose of model comparison, our goal is to preserve model ranking under the original design.
-It is therefore desirable to keep the training sets close to the full data distribution.
+To understand the properties of CV scores, it is important to first note that MSE estimators based on sample splitting target a different estimand at a reduced sample size \citep{bates2024cross}.
+Specifically, an MSE estimator based on a subset of samples $A \subset S$ targets $\text{MSE}_{A}^{\mathcal{M}} = \sum_{i=1}^M q_i \mathbb{E}[(\hat\theta_{A,i}^{\mathcal{M}} - \theta_i)^2]$, rather than $\text{MSE}^{\mathcal{M}}$ in Equation (\ref{eq:mse}).
+In $K$-fold cross-validation, set $A$ has approximately $(K-1)/K$ of the size of $S$.
+To differentiate the two targets, we refer to $\text{MSE}^{\mathcal{M}}$ as the oracle full-sample MSE and $\text{MSE}_{A}^{\mathcal{M}}$ as the oracle training MSE.
+A similar gap in the target estimand was also observed in \citet{kawano2026dt}.
+The relationship between the two estimands, however, is not a simple function of sample size difference, due to both the complex survey design and smoothing models.
+For the purpose of model comparison, our goal is to estimate model ranking under the original design.
+It is therefore desirable to keep the training sets close to the full-sample distribution, in order to reduce this inestimable gap.
 For multi-stage designs, one may choose to stratify at different stages to form the partitions.
-In the Supplementary Materials, we include one alternative partitioning strategy where clusters are assigned to the $K$ folds instead of households, and show that such approach performs similarly to cross-validation of SSUs when sample size is large, but is more biased when sample size is small, due to a larger gap between the training oracle and full-sample oracle estimand.
+In the Supplementary Materials, we include one alternative splitting strategy where clusters are assigned to the $K$ folds instead of households , and show that such an approach performs similarly to cross-validation of SSUs when sample size is large, but is more biased when sample size is small, due to a larger gap between the training oracle and full-sample oracle estimand.